mdfad-tech/aws-bootcamp-cruddur-2023/journal/week0.md

 ---
 #### Notes
-    - Will be doing this entire bootcamp locally on my personal macbook
+    - Will be doing this week0 locally on my personal macbook
     - Redacted a portion of the AWS Account number for security reasons
+    - Need to figure out how to use gitpod properly as Week 1 onwards seems to have it as a requirement

 ### [Required HomeWork]
 - [x] **Watched Week 0 - Live Streamed Video**